nikolasbasler/BPhage/README.md

 tar -tf mid_save.tar.gz | grep -v "/$"
 ```

 All the R scripts are meant to be run in RStudio in order of their numbering (scripts 8a, 8b etc. can be run in any order).
-Each script can run start to finish without user interaction in a few seconds, except `02.diversity_and_rel_abundance.R`, which takes about 1h and `03.beta_dbRDA.R`, which takes about 15 minuts.
+Each script can run start to finish without user interaction in a few seconds, except `02.diversity_and_rel_abundance.R`, which takes about 1h and `03.beta_dbRDA.R`, which takes about 15 minutes.
 I recommend to restart the RStudio session before every script.

 It would not be feasible to describe the in- and output of all scripts in detail here.
 Instead, I will provide general descriptions.
-[At the end of this README](manuscript-figures), there is a table with all figures that appear in the paper, the script that creates them and their file names.
+[At the end of this README](#manuscript-figures), there is a table with all figures that appear in the paper, the script that creates them and their file names.

 ### R and package versions
 - R 4.3.1